boutproject/BOUT-dev/manual/sphinx/developer_docs/data_types.rst

 Global field gather / scatter
 -----------------------------

 In BOUT++ each processor performs calculations on a sub-set of the mesh, and communicates with other processors primarily through exchange of guard cells (the ``mesh->commmunicate`` function).
-If you need to gather data from the entire mesh onto a single processor, then this can be done using either 2D or 3D ``GlobalFields`` .
+If you need to gather data from the entire mesh onto a single processor, then this can be done using either 2D or 3D :cpp:class:`GlobalFields` .

 First include the header file